Phase II Randomized Trial of Bethesda Protocol Compared to Cambridge Method for Detection of Early Stage Gastric Cancer in CDH1 Mutation Carriers

 Time Frame: 14 days

-Among patients who undergo gastrectomy, in each of the two arms, the fraction of patients who had SRCCs previously identified by endoscopic biopsy out of those who had SRCCs detected on final pathologic analysis of gastrectomy explants will be used to determine the sensitivity of each arm.
+Among participants who undergo gastrectomy, in each of the two arms, the fraction of participants who had signet ring cell carcinoma (SRCCs) previously identified by endoscopic biopsy out of those who had SRCCs detected on final pathologic analysis of gastrectomy explants will be used to determine the difference between 30% sensitivity in the Cambridge method and 60% sensitivity in the Bethesda protocol of each arm on a Fisher's exact test with a 0.05 two-sided significance level and reported with a 95% confidence interval.

 14 days